20 unwritten rules of online dating

 11. Don’t fall in lust with a photo

 Use photos and emails for spotting potential, but don’t start fancying the pants off a two-dimensional image.
 You may be disappointed in person.
+Find out more on how to tell if a guy likes you.

 12. You might not get any emails